Ehsan-Nirjhar/PokemonTool-Master/alternate README.md

 4. in the first prompt, type `npm start`
 5. Open chrome and go to localhost:3000

+If you just want to look at the tool without collecting any logs, omit step 2 and 3.

 ### Pulling Results
 The command `npm run dump` will output logs into `logs/data.json`